 end sub

-REM comments
+Commenting with REM

 All comments in macro coding begin with REM, which stands for remark.
 All text after REM and on the same line is ignored.
 As a short cut, the single quote character (') can also be used to start a comment.

 LibreOffice Basic is not case-sensitive for keywords, so REM, Rem, and rem can all start a comment.
 If you use symbolic constants defined by the Application Programming Interface (API), it is safer to assume that the names are case-sensitive.
 Symbolic constants are an advanced topic not covered by this user guide and are not required when using the macro recorder in LibreOffice.